 What makes it expensive?

 GHB is made from a combination of gamma-butyrolactone and potassium hydroxide or sodium hydroxide.
 It is synthesized illegally in both foreign and domestic clandestine labs.
-The significant source of the GHB on streets is through clandestine synthesis by local operators.
+The significant source of the GHB on streets is clandestine synthesis by local operators.
 It is also illegally used as an intoxicant for enhancing athletic performance.

-However, the prescription form of GHB (approved by FDA) is used for narcolepsy (daytime sleepiness), opioid withdrawal, and alcohol use disorder.
+However, the prescription form of GHB (approved by the FDA) is used for narcolepsy (daytime sleepiness), opioid withdrawal, and alcohol use disorder.